 B: Go straight on to Ventures 2 Bridge, turn right and follow beside Thundering Creek to Sakari Bridge.
-Go left (don’t cross the bridge) and follow the ski trail for 50 metres until there is a short-cut on your right.
-Take it, and straight ahead of you is the South snowshoe trail winding through open bush to the top of Tennants Tumble.
-Go half way down Tennants Tumble, keeping to the right side to avoid messing the ski trail, and turn right on a small trail which cuts through the bush to Ventures 2 Bridge.
-Cross the bridge and take a right turn along a small trail to the bottom of Jack Rabbit Hill.
-Continue straight on along the marked snowshoe trail and there is a trail to your right which connects up to the Ridge snowshoe trail.
+Go straight on (don’t cross the bridge) and follow a twisting trail for 50 metres until there is a short-cut on your right.
+Take it, and straight ahead of you is the South snowshoe trail winding through open bush ending close to the top of Tennants Tumble.
+Go straight across and you will see a new gentle ramp down the glacial shoreline.
+Turn right on a small trail which leads to the picturesque old Ventures 1 Bridge.
+Cross the bridge and take a right turn along a small trail.
+In 50 meters you can either turn left and follow the new and amazing Big Root Trail (see C - below) or go straight on to the bottom of Jack Rabbit Hill.
+Continue straight across and there is a trail to your right up a narrow valley which connects up to the Ridge snowshoe trail.
 There you can then either turn left and return to the Car Park along the Ridge and through the Forest Trail, or for a shorter route - turn right and return to Sakari Bridge, then to Ventures 2 Bridge and left to the parking lot.

 See you on the trails!